onyx-and-iris/vmrcli/README.md

 ## `Script files`

-Scripts can be loaded from text files, for example:
+Scripts can be loaded from text files, for example in Powershell:

 ```powershell
 ./vmrcli.exe -D1 $(Get-Content .\example_commands.txt)